sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/README.md

 ![eastern pivot](img/eastern-pivot.png "eastern pivot")

-Putting it all together, the paths of rotation will look like this (Khafre pyramid travels from the red dot to the end of the red line):
+Putting it all together, the paths of rotation will look like this (Khafre pyramid travels from the red dot, past the north pole to the blue dot):

 ![x](img/globe-viz.png "global rotation diagram")